zephyrproject-rtos/zephyr/doc/reference/kernel/other/float.rst

 is currently enabled in Zephyr applications on ARM Cortex-M architecture, minimizing interrupt latency, when the floating point context is active.

+When the MPU-based stack protection mechanism is not enabled, lazy stacking is always active in the Zephyr application.
+When the MPU-based stack protection is enabled, the following rules apply with respect to lazy stacking:

+* Lazy stacking is activated by default on threads that are pretagged with :c:macro:`K_FP_REGS`
+* Lazy stacking is activated dynamically on threads that are not pretagged with :c:macro:`K_FP_REGS`, as soon as the kernel detects that they are using the floating point registers.

 If an ARM thread does not require use of the floating point registers any more, it can call :c:func:`k_float_disable`.
 This instructs the kernel